pubudusanjeewani/arcdp-2021-2024/ssci2025/README.md

 To run this project, the following Python libraries are required:

-- `matplotlib` - For plotting and visualizing graphs.
+- `matplotlib` - For plotting and visualizing graphs
-- `networkx` - For graph creation and manipulation.
+- `networkx` - For graph creation and manipulation
-- `scikit-learn` - For clustering (spectral clustering).
+- `scikit-learn` - For clustering (spectral clustering)
-- `tensorflow` - For deep learning models and image classification.
+- `tensorflow` - For deep learning models and image classification
-- `numpy` - For numerical operations.
+- `numpy` - For numerical operations
-- `scikit-image` - For image processing.
+- `scikit-image` - For image processing

 You can install these dependencies by running: